BotsBurgh/DOCS-2022-23/src/arch/component-patterns.md

 ```

 > **Note:** The `println` function will not actually work in a component.
 (I just needed an example that didn't use the context variable.)
 If you need to print text, please use the telemetry.

+You can use these functions just fine, but be warned!
+If you ever need to use this code outside of the component, it is better to use a [plugin](plugin.md).
+This pattern is not a replacement for plugins, just a quick way that bypasses the complications of registering one for a simple function.